“Now, explain it to me like I’m a four-year-old.”*

 – Joe Miller, ‘Philadelphia’, 1993

-That was the memorable line, declared with notable flourish, by John Miller, during that courtroom scene in the movie “Philadelphia‘, released in 1993.
+That was the memorable line, declared with a notable flourish, by John Miller, during that courtroom scene in the movie “Philadelphia’, released in 1993.
 You may recall that Miller was played by the veteran Oscar-awarded actor, Denzel Washington.
 I am sure that Twitter buffs would approve of the short, powerful headline (91 characters in total), which helped to convince the jury to decide in favour of Andrew Beckett, Miller’s client, whose character was played by Tom Hanks, another Oscar winner.
 Recall again that during the deliberations behind closed doors, one juror echoed Miller’s line, almost verbatim.
-Ah, the power of effective communications.
+Ah, the power of effective communication.

 Communications.

 The term seems simple enough on the surface.
-Surely communicating is as easy as speaking, or as obvious as writing down instructions, rules, memos etc?
+Surely communicating is as easy as speaking or as obvious as writing down instructions, rules, memos, etc?
 It should not be that difficult.
 As it turns out, it is really difficult to effectively communicate, especially at the workplace.

 This is because of what I have often referred to as the ‘human element’.
 The workplace is awash with people with different personalities, backgrounds, cultural differences and ideologies.
 One is often dealing with people in situations where there is incomplete information, limited time, or both.
-This makes communication very difficult, and if not handled properly, poor communications, as research in organisational behaviour has suggested, unfortunately open the doors to all sorts of inter-personal conflicts in terms of negative attitudes and behaviours, leading to reduced productivity, or at the very least, a drop in morale.
-So in essence, it is both good sense and good business sense to get communications right.
+This makes communication very difficult, and if not handled properly, poor communications, as research in organisational behaviour has suggested, unfortunately, open the doors to all sorts of inter-personal conflicts in terms of negative attitudes and behaviours, leading to reduced productivity, or at the very least, a drop in morale.
+So, in essence, it is both good sense and good business sense to get communications right.

 However, what is often not realised, and this is the most common mistake at the workplace, is that oral and written communication are used the same way.
 They shouldn’t.
 The language employed in all oral communications should be different from the more formal, written style, even if the context remains the same.
-When tensions are high or relationships are strained, oral communications might be more accommodating, given that one’s speech could be modified when observing the body language of the other party.
+When tensions are high, or relationships are strained, oral communications might be more accommodating, given that one’s speech could be modified when observing the body language of the other party.

 Let us imagine a simple scenario whereby an oral statement is spoken in a low, controlled register: